 Rev. Jesse Jackson, wife Jacqueline hospitalized for COVID

-“Doctors are currently monitoring the condition of both,” according to the statement from Jesse Jackson's nonprofit, the Rainbow/PUSH Coalition.
+“Doctors are currently monitoring the condition of both,” according to the statement authorized by their son, Jonathan Jackson.

 “There are no further updates at this time," the statement said.
 "We will provide updates as they become available.”